d-c-gray/spyderman/README.md

 launched Spyder normally at least once so the files are available for this tool to modify.

-Works for latest versions of Spyder 5.X and 6.X.
+To use, make sure you have Spyder installed and available on your PATH.

-To use, make sure you have Spyder installed and available on your systems path:
+You will also need to manually set to "use the following interpreter" in Spyder's preferences.

 ```
 uv tool install spyder